-Are you unsure what to include in your wedding invitation suite?
+Are you unsure what to include in your wedding invitation stationery?
 You may have a clear idea of how you want to design and present your wedding invites – but what about the information?
+Don’t worry, because we’re about to run you through the top five tips on what wording to include in your wedding invitations.

 In traditional wedding stationery, there will be the main invitation and several accompanying inserts or cards.
 The number of additional cards depends on how many side activities you host, the location, accommodation, and gift registry.